-Fig. 2 Sensor A is receiving its radiolocation signals from two types of sensors in its distance one neighborhood: liars (gray circles) and truth-tellers (blank circles)
+Figure 2.
+Sensor A is receiving its radiolocation signals from two types of sensors in its distance one neighborhood: liars (gray circles) and truth tellers (blank circles).

-2.1 Definitions and assumptions
+2.1 Definitions and Assumptions

 We define a liar as any node announcing erroneous information (either distances or coordinates) to a target node.
 The intent can be malicious (i.e., to mislead the target node into the wrong calculation of its location) or unintentional in the sense that obstacles or other physical circumstances (e.g., multi-path interference) prevent a sensor from announcing its correct location.
 We assume the use of a two dimension space and euclidean distances without estimation errors.
-Therefore, given two locations (x, y), (x', y') a node can determine whether or not they are equal, thus rejecting one of the two.
-The following assumptions also apply: (1) communication channels are bidirectional, i.e., if node A can hear node B, then node B can hear node A: (2) truth-tellers agree on a fixed communication range (e.g., all truth-tellers emit using the same signal power); (3) there are sufficient density conditions (e.g., > 10one-hop neighbors per node) in the system; and (4) nodes can only hold a single identity (i.e., we do not address Sybil attacks [9]) and are in general positions (i.e., no three sensors are collinear).
+Therefore, given two locations (x,y), (x',y') a node can determine whether or not they are equal, thus rejecting one of the two.
+The following assumptions also apply: (1) communications channels are bidirectional, i.e., if node A can hear node B, then node B can hear node A; (2) legitimate nodes (i.e., truth tellers) agree on a fixed communication range (e.g., all truth tellers emit using the same signal power); (3) There are sufficient density conditions (e.g., > 10 one-hop neighbors per node) in the system; (4) Nodes can only hold a single identity (i.e., we do not address Sybil attacks) and are in general positions (i.e., no three sensors are collinear).

-2.2 Adversary models
+2.2 Adversary Models